api-platform/core/README.md

         tags:      [ { name: "json-ld.resource" } ]
 ```

-The Hydra documentation will leverage specified serialization and deserialization to list exposed properties, if they are
+The built-in controller and the Hydra documentation generator will leverage specified serialization and deserialization
-readable or/and writable.
+to give access only to exposed properties and to guess if they are readable or/and writable.

 ### Embedding relations